birdandhike.com logo

 Middle Oak Creek Trail

-Poop on the trail is gross, and it damages the vegetation
+Poop on the trail is gross, and it harms the vegetation (view W)

 Middle Oak Creek Trail